carltonwin8/FlightSurety/README.md

 - buy up to 1 ether of insurance for a fix number of flights,
 - then the user can request the flight status information,
-- a number of oracles generate randomized flight status information,
+- a number of oracles generates randomized flight status information,
-- if the flight is late, a user can claim 1.5 the insured amount.
+- if the flight is late, a user can claim 1.5x the insured amount.

 The DAPP was completed for the
 [Udacity Blockchain Term 2 FlightSurety Project](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309).